sgrif/talks/Pokemon And Empathy/presentation.md

 # Not everything you heard was true

 ^ And those are the only two abnormal effects of the encounter.
-But there were a lot of things you may have heard that are untrue or only half true.
+But remember that the main way this glitch spread was through word of mouth.
+That means that there were a lot of untrue or half true rumors that spread around

 ---